SHORTLIST

 Day 7: Kyoto

 Today, you’ll leave Kanazawa and head to Kyoto by Shinkansen and the Thunderbird train.
 Once the capital of Japan, this city in Honshu is famous for its classic Buddhist temples, Shinto shrines, gardens, imperial palaces and traditional architecture.
 When you arrive, you’ll head to Arashiyama – in the west, this area is a nationally designated Historic Site and Place of Scenic Beauty.
 Explore the Togetsu-kyo Bridge, the Bamboo Grove, Tenryu-ji Temple and Kameyama-kn Park on the hilltop.
-After some time for lunch, head to a townhouse for a hands-on workshop where you’ll learn how to make traditional Japanese confectionary, which are adorned with cute designs.
-Learn about mochi, dried sweets, fresh sweets and even make a matcha green tea to go with them!
+After some time for lunch, try your hand at Kyoto Yuzen dyeing in its most typical form.
+Learn from traditional craftsmen as you immerse yourself in Kyoto’s tradition of dyeing and take home anything you create as a souvenir.
 In the evening, head to Gion, the geisha district, filled with shops, restaurants and teahouses.
 This area is a geisha district, meaning hostesses in colourful kimonos are often sighted on the Tatsumi Bridge and in the boutiques of Hanamikoji Street.

 Day 8: Kyoto

-Visit the Fushimi Inari Shrine – known for the distinctly red tunnels of more than 10,000 vermilion torii gates that wind over the hills of Mount Inari.
-After, head to Nishiki Market, where you might like to grab a bite to eat from one of the hundred shops and restaurants that line this narrow shopping street.
-Your leader will know some of the best spots in the marketplace, so you don’t miss out on any must-try delights.
+This morning, visit the Fushimi Inari Shrine – known for the distinctly red tunnels of more than 10,000 vermilion torii gates that wind over the hills of Mount Inari.
+After taking in this iconic spiritual site, take part in a traditional Japanese tea ceremony.
+Also called ‘Chado’, ‘the way of the tea’ is the traditional and ceremonial preparation and presentation of matcha.
+Learn how to prepare the tea then gain hands-on experience by preparing it yourself.
+After, maybe head to Nishiki Market, where you might like to grab a bite to eat from one of the hundred shops and restaurants that line this narrow shopping street.
 Tonight, you’ll sit down for an included group dinner to say goodbye, share stories (and great photos) and celebrate a trip well-travelled.

 Day 9: Kyoto